-Due to data limitations, very little is known about patterns of teacher cross-state mobility.
-The issue is important because barriers to cross-state mobility create labor market frictions that could lead both current and prospective teachers to opt out of the teaching profession.
-For this paper, we match state-level administrative data sets from Oregon and Washington and present evidence on patterns of in-service teacher mobility between these two states.
+Due to data limitations, very little is known about patterns of cross-state teacher mobility.
+It is an important issue because barriers to cross-state mobility create labor market frictions that could lead both current and prospective teachers to opt out of the teaching profession.
+In this paper, we match state-level administrative data sets from Oregon and Washington and present evidence on patterns of inservice teacher mobility between these two states.
 We find levels of cross-state mobility that are drastically lower than levels of within-state mobility, even when accounting for proximity to the border.
 These findings are consistent with the hypothesis that there are significant penalties to cross-state mobility that may be attributable to state-specific licensure regulations, seniority rules and pension structures.